 Rain is also a factor to consider when visiting Bermuda.
 The island gets an average of 49 inches of rain each year, with the most rain occurring in late spring and early summer (May and June).
 In the event of a storm, it is advised to dress for the conditions and seek shelter indoors.
 Also, keep in mind that Bermuda is prone to hurricanes from August to November, so it is important to stay informed of any potential weather warnings that may be issued.

 Despite its latitude and longitude – and its location so far north of the Caribbean, nearly a thousand miles north of it in fact – Bermuda is entirely frost-free, snow-free, and ice-free.
 Why?
 Because the warm waters of the Gulf Stream pass near Bermuda.

 However, it can be favorable to hay fever sufferers.
-Rag weed does not exist in Bermuda and pollens of other weeds are quickly blown out to sea.
-But note that for those with allergies., the always humid climate breeds mold, mildew and mites.
+Ragweed does not exist in Bermuda, and pollens of other weeds are quickly blown out to sea.
+But note that for those with allergies., the always humid climate breeds mold, mildew, and mites.
 Some pharmaceuticals available without prescription elsewhere require prescriptions in Bermuda from registered local medical doctors.
-Not all drugstores in Bermuda are licensed dispensing pharmacies.
-You will have to visit one of the latter in the City of Hamilton or the Town of St. George to obtain anything locally prescribed but perhaps not carried by a hotel drugstore.
+There are helpful pharmacies located across the island.